berenslab/cone_colour_tuning/README.md

 # cone_colour_tuning

-This repository will include the code of the model and the statistical analysis for the experimental recordings of the manuscript: "Near-optimal rotation of colour space by zebrafish cones in vivo."
+This repository will include the code of the model and the statistical analysis for the experimental recordings of the manuscript: "Ancestral circuits for vertebrate colour vision emerge at the first retinal synapse"